fades-devs/AC53016-msc-project/README.md

-# Module Enhancement Review System
+# Annual Module Enhancement Review System

 Full-stack web application designed to streamline the annual module enhancement review process for the university.
 This system replaces a manual, multi-platform workflow with a centralized and user-friendly interface for submitting, tracking, and analyzing module reviews.